National deadline: February 3, 2016

-• An interest statement (in 500 words or less) that explains the applicant’s interest in international affairs and how this program will assist him/her in pursuing this interest
+- Interest statement (500 words or less) that explains the applicant's interest in international affairs and how this program will assist in pursuing this interest

-• Three letters of recommendation two of which come from faculty members and one from a community leader familiar with the applicant’s accomplishments.
+- Letters of recommendation (3) two of which come from faculty members and one from a community leader familiar with the applicant's accomplishments.
 In the online application, applicants will identify recommenders, who will be contacted by the program and asked to submit letters electronically.

 Note: if you use a birth certificate and are selected, you will need to send a hard copy of a notarized birth certificate.
 Those using passports or certificates of citizenship will have to bring originals at the start of the program.